fab-za/faz18/README.md

 ### why hello there 👋

 I see you've stumbled upon my code cave - it's nice to have you here!
-I'm Farzana, a Design Engineering student at Imperial College London.
+I'm Farzana, an Imperial College London graduate and robotics engineer.
 Here you can find the repositories for some of my uni project work as well as personal projects like my portfolio website and a weather extension for Chrome. ✨✨✨

 <!--🎹 I'm currently working on developing an app that animates virtual hands based on inputted music scores in Unity 🎹-->